samuelcg20/tp/docs/UserGuide.md

 - Some commands require a `TYPE` immediately after the command word: `member` or `event` (e.g., `add member`, `list event`).
 - Words in `UPPER_CASE` are parameters you supply.
 For example, in `add member n/NAME`, `NAME` can be `John Doe`.
 - Items in square brackets are optional.
 Items marked with `…` can repeat, including zero times.
-- Parameters can be in any order for a command.
+- Parameters must follow the order for a command.
 - Extraneous parameters for commands that do not take parameters (such as `help` and `exit`) are ignored.
-- If you are using a PDF version, commands that wrap across lines may lose spaces when copied — retype if needed.

-Prefix reference used in commands:
+**Prefix reference used in commands involving members**
 - `n/` name
 - `p/` phone (8 digits, starts with 8 or 9)
 - `e/` email (must end with `@u.nus.edu`)
 - `y/` year of study (`1`–`4`)
 - `r/` role(s) — alphanumeric, can appear multiple times

+**Prefix reference used in commands involving events**
+- `n/` event name
 - `d/` date-time in ISO format `YYYY-MM-DDTHH:MM`
-- `l/` location
+- `v/` location

+<div markdown="span" class="alert alert-warning">⚠️ <strong>Caution:</strong> If you are using a PDF version, commands that wrap across lines may lose spaces when copied — retype if needed.</div>
 </div>